jnguye27/RegEx-Calculator/README.md

 # RegEx
 Description:
-(INCOMPLETE) Finds if there is a match within the regular expression given from the file input for it.
+Finds if there is a match within the regular expression given from the file input for it.

 To compile:
 make